 So the lights never go out

 Amprion is one of four transmission system operators in Germany.
 Our extra-high-voltage power lines are lifelines of society.
-They carry electricity to 29 million people in an area that extends from Lower Saxony to the Alps.
+They carry electricity to 29 million people in an area that extends from the North Sea to the Alps.
 We keep the network stable and safe – and prepare the way for a climate-compatible energy system.

 Our obligation has been defined by the country’s legislators in Section 11 of the Energy Industry Act (EnWG) as follows: “Operators of energy supply systems are obligated to operate and maintain, as well as optimise, strengthen and develop as needed, a safe, reliable, and efficient energy supply system in a non-discriminatory manner to the extent that this is economically feasible.”
 Section 12 of EnWG goes on to specify our responsibilities in respect of the transmission grid in greater detail.